StivenUrresti/git-ninja/README.md

-Sure!
-Here's an improved and more catchy version of your README in English, inspired by the ninja theme:
+Here's the updated version without the license section:

 ---